Rockypocky77/ChancifySATPrep/sat23.md

 The writer wants to add a concluding sentence that highlights the potential long-term effect of the plan.
 Which choice best accomplishes this?

-A) People are always going to throw some food away.
+A) People tend to throw some food away in most situations.

 B) Over time, the committee hopes that small changes based on real feedback will make school lunches both more appealing and less wasteful.